timendum/grapheme/docs/index.rst

 unit, so lengths, slicing, matching etc is done on the code points.
 This module adds helper functions for common string operations with respect to graphemes instead.

+The module is called `graphemeu` because it's a fork of the original `grapheme` library by Alvin Lindstam.

 Indices and tables